Applying for an SBA Loan:

 - Your credit score can be affected in many ways.
 This is usually determined using a FICO score, which is a summary of your credit report.

 - This article provides all the SBA loan credit score minimum requirement for all loans—from 7(a) to microloans

 - Bad credit usually translates to higher interest rates, stricter loan terms, and greater demands for collateral and personal guarantees.
 If you don’t need funding immediately, consider waiting until you’re able to increase your credit score.

-What credit score is needed for a small business loan?
-Getting an credit score needed for SBA loan has become a popular choice for small business loan 650 credit score because it offers a variety of loan programs with low interest rates.
-But, just like traditional lenders, SBA-accredited financial institutions have their own SBA loan minimum credit score for small business loan requirements.
+Getting an SBA loan has become a popular choice for small businesses because it offers a variety of loan programs with low-interest rates.
+But, just like traditional lenders, SBA-accredited financial institutions have their own SBA loan requirements, and may even set minimum credit score requirements.

 What is a Credit Score?

 A credit score serves as a lender’s point of reference to determine the creditworthiness of a potential loan borrower.
-Scores fall between 300 and 850 (the higher the better) and are determined by the borrower’s credit history and the current financial standing of his or her business.
+Credit scores fall between 300 and 850 (the higher the better) and are determined by the borrower’s credit history and the current financial standing of his or her business.

-For a bank or SBA-accredited financial center to trust you (the borrower), you must have a credit score of 580 or higher.
-What is a good credit score for a business loan?
+For a bank or SBA-accredited financial center to trust you (the borrower), you must be able to meet their SBA loan credit score requirements.
+As a good rule of thumb, you must have a credit score of 580 or higher to be eligible for the loan programs.
 A good credit score reflects that you pay your bills on time and that lenders can trust you will make timely payments in the future.